-Downtown Boise: The Ada County Highway District is doing maintenance work on several downtown Boise streets, including Main, Bannock, Idaho and Broadway.
-Expect short-term delays and closures.
-See the ACHD site for location information.
+Downtown Boise: To see work being done by utilities, ACHD and other agencies on downtown Boise streets, including Main, Bannock, Idaho and Broadway, see the ACHD site for location information.

 2nd Street between State and Bannock streets is closed to accommodate long-term construction projects.
 Please watch for detour signs.

 Jefferson, between 1st and 2nd Streets: Expect restrictions as crews work below ground.
 Access to St. Luke’s Medical Office Plaza will remain open.

 Parking, pedestrian and bike access in Jefferson Street and 1st Street area: There is no parking on the block of Jefferson Street between 1st and 2nd streets.
 The sidewalk is closed on the north side of Jefferson between 1st and 2nd streets as well as on the west side of 1st Street between Jefferson and State streets.
 There are cycle track/pedestrian restrictions and closures along 2nd Street and State Street.
 These are long-term changes to allow crews to work on construction projects in the area.

 Jefferson, State and Bannock area: Watch for regular lane restrictions and other detours and delays in the areas of 1st and 2nd streets and Jefferson, Bannock and State streets.
 These restrictions are for utility and construction work, most of it related to the new central plant/parking garage/shipping and receiving building.